MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_03b_Configure just-in-time (JIT) VM access in Defender for Cloud.md

 ### Request access to a JIT-enabled VM from the Azure virtual machine's connect page.

 >**Note**: When a VM has a JIT enabled, you have to request access to connect to it.
 You can request access in any of the supported ways, regardless of how you enabled JIT.

-1. Start a browser session and sign-in to the [Azure portal menu.](https://portal.azure.com/)

-2. In the Azure portal, open the virtual machines pages.
+1. In the Azure portal, open the virtual machines pages.

-3. Select the VM to which you want to connect, and open the **Connect** page.
+2. Select the VM to which you want to connect, and open the **Connect** page.

    - Azure checks to see if JIT is enabled on that VM.